A. GENERAL POLICY

 (d) consult fully with the investigator and obtain additional information from the investigator, as deemed appropriate to the management of the apparent conflict of significant financial interest.

-SIGNIFICANT FINANCIAL INTEREST
+E. MANAGING CONFLICTS OF SIGNIFICANT FINANCIAL INTEREST

 (a) Accepting the sponsored project award;